orbs-network/token-bi/README.md

 ## Using the Ethereum data export

-After cloning, run `npm install` and then use `node export-data.js` to trigger it.
+After cloning, run `npm install` and then use `node export-data.ts` to trigger it.

-It is important to check the settings inside the `export-data.js` before running it, such as which blocks to run on - it works fine with Infura nodes and does not require any special setup from the Ethereum node.
+It is important to check the settings inside the `export-data.ts` before running it, such as which blocks to run on - it works fine with Infura nodes and does not require any special setup from the Ethereum node.

 ## Using the SQL scripts